Frequently Asked Questions: Selection and Interview Process

 We try to notify candidates if they have been selected for an interview within 10 to 14 days after the deadline.
 It is usually by telephone and/or email.
 As a courtesy, we also let candidates know through email that an interview is not requested.

 What is involved in the interview?
 Do I need to complete a presentation?

 Interviews begin at 7:30 a.m. after an informal coffee session with an assigned resident at 7 a.m.
 We conduct four 45-minute interviews: two on Cherry Hill campus and two on First Hill Campus.
 There is no presentation required.
 The candidate also receives two 45-minute tours of each campus.
 Lunch with the current residents will be provided in between campus interviews.
 The day typically ends around 3 p.m.

 May I bring examples of projects and presentations I have completed to show during the interview?

 Yes but it is not required.
 If at some point during the interview a question has been posed that can be answered with an example of your work, you may present it.

 Our interview process is utilized to get to know the candidate and see if we are a good match for them and if they would be a good match for our program.
 Candidates should be prepared to speak about their interests and goals and how Swedish can specifically meet them.
 Candidates should also speak about their strengths and weaknesses to work on during the residency year.
 Candidates must also be able to answer general clinical questions.

 How are Residents chosen?

-After all interviews are completed, the RIC meets to discuss and rank the candidates in the ability to meet the institution’s and Program’s needs, and the ability of the institution and Program to meet the candidate’s needs.
-The list is then submitted to the ASHP Resident Matching Program by the March deadline.
+After all interviews are completed, the committee meets to discuss and rank the candidates in the ability to meet the institution’s and program’s needs, and the ability of the institution and program to meet the candidate’s needs.
+The list is then submitted to the American Society of Health-System Pharmacists (ASHP) Resident Matching Program by the March deadline.
 The ASHP Resident Matching Program web site can be found at National Matching Services Inc.